rubys/kamal-in-production/docs/PaaS.md

 # PaaS not required?

+!!! overview
+    - Start from your requirements, wants, and needs, not somebody else's.
+    - Preserve the ability to migrate as you find better matches for your needs.

 Time to address the elephant in the room: why is an employee of a PaaS company writing a book on Kamal?

 - I was a book author before I was a Fly.io employee.
 A book on Rails 8 would be incomplete without covering Kamal.